voxpupuli/puppet-appd_db_agent/README.md

 * The version of the dbagent you're installing.
   This isn't automatically extracted from the source URL.
 It should be the complete version number eg `4.4.1.2`.
 * The controller host name.
-  The module should work with local and hosted Appdynamics controllers.
+  The module should work with local and hosted AppDynamics controllers.
 * The controller port number.
   If using the hosted service, this will be 443.
 * The password to use as the Agent Account Access Key.

+You should also consider how much heap space to allocate to the JVM running the agent.
+This module defaults the parameter `java_heap_size` to just 256MB.
+AppDynamic's [recommend](https://docs.appdynamics.com/display/PRO44/Database+Visibility+System+Requirements) 1GB + 512MB for each monitored database.
 ## Usage

 A minimal example where the agent zip is stored in a `site` module and a locally installed controller is used.